Computer programming

-Tasks accompanying and related to programming include testing, debugging, source code maintenance, implementation of build systems, and management of derived artifacts, such as the machine code of computer programs.
-These might be considered part of the programming process, but often the term software development is used for this larger process with the term programming, implementation, or coding reserved for the actual writing of code.
-Software engineering combines engineering techniques with software development practices.
-Reverse engineering is a related process used by designers, analysts, and programmers to understand an existing program and re-implement its function.
+Auxiliary tasks accompanying and related to programming include analyzing requirements, testing, debugging (investigating and fixing problems), implementation of build systems, and management of derived artifacts, such as programs' machine code.
+While these are sometimes considered programming, often the term software development is used for this larger overall process – with the terms programming, implementation, and coding reserved for the writing and editing of code per se.
+Sometimes software development is known as software engineering, especially when it employs formal methods or follows an engineering design process.